 If the clone file system inherits the keysource property from the same file system as its origin snapshot, then a new keysource is not necessary, and you are not prompted for a new passphrase if keysource=passphrase,prompt.
 The same keysource is used for the clone.
 For example:

 By default, you are not prompted for a key when cloning a descendent of an encrypted file system.

 $ zfs create -o encryption=on tank/ws Enter passphrase for 'tank/ws': xxxxxxxx Enter again: xxxxxxxx $ zfs create tank/ws/fs1 $ zfs snapshot tank/ws/fs1@snap1 $ zfs clone tank/ws/fs1@snap1 tank/ws/fs1clone

 If you want to create a new key for the clone file system, use the zfs clone –K command.

 If you clone an encrypted file system rather than a descendent encrypted file system, you are prompted to provide a new key.
 For example:

-In the following example, the tank/home/darren@snap1 snapshot is created from the encrypted /tank/home/darren file system.
+In the following example, the tank/home/megr@snap1 snapshot is created from the encrypted /tank/home/megr file system.
 Then, the snapshot is sent to bpool/snaps, with the encryption property enabled so the resulting received data is encrypted.
-However, the tank/home/darren@snap1 stream is not encrypted during the send process.
+However, the tank/home/megr@snap1 stream is not encrypted during the send process.

 In this case, a new key is automatically generated for the received encrypted file system.